-The FL TIG would coordinate and complete consultation with relevant regulatory agencies, if necessary, on this project regarding potential adverse impacts to protected species and habitats prior to project implementation.
 Surveys would be completed to determine if protected species are present at the site.
 If protected species were present, conservation measures recommended during consultation would be incorporated into final project design and implementation to avoid or minimize adverse impacts to protected species and critical habitats.
 Specific conservation measures would also be implemented during construction to avoid or minimize disruption and overall adverse impacts to protected species.

 Sea turtles: Loggerhead, green, leatherback, hawksbill, and Kemp's ridley sea turtles could be present in the area.
 Turtle nesting typically occurs on sandy beaches along Indian Peninsula during the months of May through August, with hatching occurring from late July through October.
 Minimal suitable nesting beaches exist at the project site, although the Indian Peninsula is designated terrestrial critical habitat for loggerhead sea turtles.
 Nearshore waters around Indian Peninsula are also designated critical habitat for loggerhead sea turtles.
 There is potential for sea turtle encounters with private motorized vessels using the boat launches as turtles forage in the vicinity.
 However, the increase in boating activity and watercraft collisions with sea turtles should be negligible.
-If recommended during environmental compliance review, BMPs such as those identified within the Sea Turtle and Smalltooth Sawfish Construction Conditions (NMFS 2006) and Measures for Reducing the Entrapment Risk to Protected Species (NMFS 2012) would be implemented and adhered to during periods of in-water work.
-Additionally, BMPs within the Vessel Strike Avoidance Measures and Reporting for Mariners (NMFS 2008) would be implemented if recommended.
+If recommended during environmental compliance review, appropriate BMPs such as those identified within the Sea Turtle and Smalltooth Sawfish Construction Conditions (NMFS 2006) and Measures for Reducing the Entrapment Risk to Protected Species (NMFS 2012) would be implemented.
+Additionally, BMPs within the Vessel Strike Avoidance Measures and Reporting for Mariners (NMFS 2008) would be implemented.
 This project may have moderate short-term and minor long-term adverse impacts on sea turtles.

 West Indian manatee and marine mammals.
 The project location does not intersect with any identified critical habitat for the West Indian manatee, but manatees could potentially be present in the waters surrounding Indian Peninsula.
 Additionally, the St. Vincent Sound/Apalachicola Bay/St. George Sound Stocks and Gulf of Mexico Northern Coastal Stock of bottlenose dolphins could be present in the project area.
 Marine mammals are affected by vibrations and noise resulting from construction activities (e.g., generators, pile drivers).
 This project includes in-water work for the demolition of the existing boat launch and construction of a new launch.
-If recommended during environmental compliance review, the BMPs identified within the Vessel Strike Avoidance Measures and Reporting for Mariners (NMFS 2008) and the Standard Manatee Conditions for In-water Work (USFWS 2011) would be implemented and adhered to during periods of in-water work.
+If recommended during environmental compliance review, appropriate BMPs such as those identified within the Vessel Strike Avoidance Measures and Reporting for Mariners (NMFS 2008) and the Standard Manatee Conditions for In-water Work (USFWS 2011) would be implemented.
 As a result of construction related activities from these improvements, this project may have short-term moderate adverse effects on the West Indian manatee and other marine mammals.

 Giant manta ray.
 Giant manta rays inhabit a wide variety of nearshore and offshore productive marine habitats.
 Since the waters surrounding Indian Peninsula are open to the Gulf where giant manta rays are known to occur, the species could be present in the action area.
 Boat strikes and fishing gear entanglement are known causes of injury and mortality to giant manta rays.
 Since giant manta rays are highly mobile, they would likely avoid the area during construction.
-If recommended during environmental compliance review, BMPs would be implemented and adhered to during periods of inwater work.
+If recommended during environmental compliance review, appropriate BMPs would be implemented.
 As a result of construction-related activities from these improvements, this project may have direct and/or indirect short-term minor adverse effects on the giant manta ray.